harness/terraform-provider-harness/docs/resources/platform_filters.md

 ### Optional

 - `filter_visibility` (String) This indicates visibility of filter.
 By default, everyone can view this filter.
+Can Either be EveryOne or OnlyCreator
 - `org_id` (String) organization Identifier for the Entity
 - `project_id` (String) project Identifier for the Entity